 |

 Mason v.
-Granholm The Plaintiffs in this case are a group of women prisoners who have suffered sexual assault and discrimination by male staff of the MDOC.
-In their pretrial motions, Plaintiffs have successfully challenged the March 10, 2000 amendment to the Michigan Elliott-Larsen Civil Rights Act (“ELCRA”) that excludes prisoners from protection from discrimination.
+Granholm The Plaintiffs in this case were a group of women prisoners who have suffered sexual assault and discrimination by male staff of the MDOC.
+This case was dismissed as part of a global settlement involving other cases, but the order of Judge O’Meara stands.
+In their pretrial motions, plaintiffs successfully challenged the March 10, 2000 amendment to the Michigan Elliott-Larsen Civil Rights Act (“ELCRA”) that excludes prisoners from protection from discrimination.
 The ELCRA provides, in part, that “the full and equal utilization of public accommodations, public service, and educational facilities without discrimination because of religion, race, color, national origin, age, sex, height, weight, familial status, or marital status as prohibited by this act, is recognized and declared to be a civil right.”
 M.C.L. §37.2102(1).
 The statute also provides that a person shall not: Deny an individual the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of a place of public accommodation or public service because of religion, race, color, national origin, age, sex, or marital status.
 M.C.L. § 37.2302(a).
 In a January 23, 2007 decision, Judge John Corbett O’Meara found this amendment unconstitutional as a violation of the Equal Protection Clause of the United States Constitution.
 The MDOC’s motion for a stay pending an appeal was denied on March 8, 2007.
+The order was never appealed, and the dismissed as part of the global settlement mentioned above.
 Click here for the January 23, 2007 Mason opinion and order. |